Documentation

 Connections will have an option via the Connections section on the request to remove themselves from being a connection to the request.

-If a connection removes themselves as a connection to a request, they will no longer have rights to view the request.
+If a connection removes themselves as a connection to a request, they will no longer have the ability to view the request.

 Employee Portal Visibility/Action Customer Connection (Collaboration) Connection (View)